101 systems found

 New reporting tool CloudEnterprise simplifies analytics for hotels.
 CloudEnterprise, the newly released reporting tool from MSI, is supported by their TruCloud platform and offers a way to consolidate data from multiple properties automatically.
 This allows stakeholders to have the most important reports at hand in order to make decisions.

-A Graphic of the Top-Performing Hotel Management Products
+A Graphic of the Top-Rated Hotel Management Products

-To create this quadrant, we evaluated over 185 Hotel Management products.
-Those with the top scores for their capability and value made the quadrant.
+To create this report, we evaluated over 80 Hotel Management products.
+Only those with the top scores for Usability and User Recommended made the cut as FrontRunners.

 You can download the full FrontRunners for Hotel Management report here.
 It contains individual scorecards for each product on the Frontrunners quadrant.